Collage of Pennsylvania Military College cadets and archived yearbooks documenting student life and traditions

 John C. Everson ’67: Courage Inside the DMZ

-1st Battalion, 11th Infantry, 5th Infantry Division (Mechanized), USARV
+Bronze Star w/V1st Battalion, 11th Infantry, 5th Infantry Division (Mechanized), USARV

 Bronze Star w/Valor for valorous actions.
 While commanding B Company, 1-11th Infantry during contact with an North Vietnamese force inside the DMZ, LT Everson’s unit sustained numerous casualties.
 After having evacuated the wounded, 1st Platoon discovered that its point man was unaccounted for and presumed KIA.
 In order to determine the young rifleman’s status and recover him, LT Everson moved 300 meters outside the company perimeter through the enemy automatic weapons kill zone to locate him.
 Though he located the body, it was too close to the enemy bunkers to recover it that night.
 The next morning the body was recovered during the morning’s sweep of the position.

-Share link - http://pmc.widener.edu/pmc/legacies/cadets/john-c-everson-67-courage-inside-dmz
+Share Link: http://pmc.widener.edu/pmc/legacies/cadets/john-c-everson-67-courage-inside-dmz

 Gross Joseph